AbigaleCallins/AdvanceWD-Context_Clues/readme.md

     * Make sure you only select valid array indexes
     * Modulus is your friend
     * ex: 10 mod 10 is 0, 11 mod 10 is 1, 12 mod 10 is 2, ...
-* You only need to use one loop for this assignmen#
+* You only need to use one loop for this assignmen#"# AbigaleCallins"